President Biden has already enacted over 40 executive orders since taking office. Photo by Lauren Jindrich.

 “It’s getting worse and worse,” Bogle said.
 “Especially when you have both the House and the Senate.
 I mean, you don’t need to [take executive action], you can legislate your entire policy through the normal means.
 Why are you signing executive orders?”

-Christopher Luis Paez Reyna, a senior philosophy and race, gender, and sexualities studies double major, agreed that reversing Trump’s actions will not be successful in helping to bring the country back together.
+A senior philosophy and race, gender and sexualities studies double major who wished to remain anonymous agreed that reversing Trump’s actions will not be successful in helping to bring the country back together.

-“I think it’s been moving in the way that I anticipated it was going to move, but I’m worried,” Paez Reyna said.
+“I think it’s been moving in the way that I anticipated it was going to move, but I’m worried,” he said.
 “I remain very worried … about the future, in general, of the community.”

 In a year that has been marked by COVID-19, the Biden administration’s approach to its pandemic response affects all Americans.
 Helmreich said she believes the Biden administration has gotten off to a good start, and she is grateful for the actions the administration has taken to slow the spread of COVID-19.

 “Biden’s really big on COVID stuff and helping the country out more than the last administration did COVID-wise, and he’s already put a mask mandate in all federal property,” Helmreich said. “…He’s issued a mask mandate on all public transportation, which is kind of like, ‘how has that not already been put in place?’”